Two Kooks » ALL RECIPES » Side Dishes » Butternut Squash Noodle Recipe

 balsamic butter soy sauce in pan

-Cook all sauce ingredients in large skillet for a minute or two on medium-high heat.
+Cook all sauce ingredients in a large skillet for a minute or two on medium-high heat.

 butternut squash noodles added to pan

 Add spiral butternut squash noodles and cook, stirring frequently for 3-4 minutes.
-This butternut squash is shaved like fettucine.
+The butternut squash in this picture is shaved like fettucine.

 sauteed butternut squash noodles in pan